Charles Napier

 Rambo: First Blood Part II (1985)

-A movie starring Sylvester Stallone, Richard Crenna and Charles Napier
+An action movie starring Sylvester Stallone, Richard Crenna and Charles Napier

 John Rambo is released from prison by the government for a top-secret covert mission to the last place on Earth he'd want to return - the jungles of Vietnam.